 - Password: The password of the recovery system

 - Port: Port 22

 These details are available in your console once the recovery mode is launched.

 Your data is located in the folders

-You can download your data before you reinstall your server, or before transferring data to another server.
+You can download your data before reinstalling your server or transferring data to another server.

-If for any reason you are unable to follow this process, you can contact a certified outsourcer to rescue your data for you.
+If you are unable to follow this process, you can contact a certified outsourcer to rescue your data for you.